Duhemm/sbt-redo/README.md

 A very simple plugin that adds a new command to your build, `r`.

-This command can be used to re-run the last command, instead of using the up arrow key which is too far and too small.
+This command can be used to re-run the line that was typed, instead of using the up arrow key which is too far and too small.

-It's definitely not a bullet-proof solution, since it will just inspect sbt's history and re-run the third element (first is `r`, second is `shell`).
+It works by hijacking the sbt shell and replacing it by one that will remember what was the last typed command, so that it can be re-run if you simply enter `r`.

 # Installation